Navigate Left

 About the Contributor

-Nathan Chiochios is entering his third year at Chico State as a journalism (news) major.
+Nathan Chiochios is in his third year at Chico State as a journalism (news) major.
 He is from Mountain View, a town in the San Francisco Bay Area.
-It is his first semester on The Orion, and he looks forward to growing his journalism and writing skills.
-In his free time, he spends most of his time skateboarding, as well as writing, playing video games, watching movies and enjoying time with friends and family.
+It is his second semester on The Orion, and his first semester as sports editor, and he looks forward to growing his journalism and writing skills.
+In his free time, he spends most of his time skateboarding and hanging out with friends and family.

 Comments (0)